Former K-pop Idols Reveal How Much Money They Actually Make

 After their debut as idols, they will also have to bear the costs of their outfits, stylists, makeup, recording of their albums, production of music videos etc. This means that many idols don't earn an income until paying off their debt, which could take years.

 In a video titled 'BTS on how much money a Kpop idol makes,' former K-pop idol Henry Prince Mak from JJCC reveals how much he made.
-His entertainment company kept 80% of the group's earnings while the idols received 20% which is then divided by the seven members.
+His entertainment company kept 80% of the group's earnings while the idols received 20% which is then divided between the seven members.
 Their earnings would go into paying back their debt.
-He then elaborated that the debt kept piling up and was seemingly impossible to pay off.
+This debt kept piling up and was seemingly impossible to pay off.
 After making calculations, Prince Mak concluded that he had made about US$1 to $2 per day as he shared in an interview with Sunday Night.

-She stated that she was paid less than US$100 (~S$134.98) per episode for variety show appearances and less than US$70 (~S$94.48) for a radio show.
+Grace calculated that she was paid less than US$100 (~S$134.98) per episode for variety show appearances and less than US$70 (~S$94.48) for a radio show.
 After paying for hair, makeup and nails for these shows and appearances, not only was she not making money, but she was getting in increasingly greater debt!
-She also stated that the majority of idols are not informed about the breakdown of how much they are paid for their various activities.
+And the most troubling thing about this the lack of transparency.
+Grace claimed that the majority of idols are not informed about the breakdown of how much they are paid for their various activities.

-This lack of transparency regarding salary is also emphasised by Mir from K-pop group MBLAQ who stated in a video titled 'How Much Did I Earn as an Idol?
+This transparency issue is also echoed by Mir from K-pop group MBLAQ who stated in a video titled 'How Much Did I Earn as an Idol?
 Honest Income Reveal'.
-He stated that the payment system was very complicated and he would only know how much he was paid once he checked his bank account every three months.
+Apparently, the payment system is complicated and he would only know how much he was paid once he checked his bank account every three months.

 He shared that his salary was about US$12,400 (~S$16,737.15) for the first three months and $0 for the subsequent three months as the group's commission fees on variety shows went straight to their company.
 However, Mir earned about US$42,000 (~S$56,690.34) with the group's album 'Y'.
 While this seems like a large sum especially compared to Grace and Prince Mak, some might consider it lower than expected considering the popularity of the group and how long their working hours are.